mm-varnamo/career-dashboard/README.md

 # career-dashboard
-An application where you can track and keep statistics of your job search.
+An application where you can track and keep statistics of your job searching objectives.